okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/policy/index.md

 <ApiLifecycle access="ie" />
 <ApiLifecycle access="ea" />

-The account management policy is a type of authentication policy.
+The Okta account management policy is a type of authentication policy.
 It defines requirements when users enroll in authenticators, recover their passwords, and unlock their accounts.
 The policy uses a rule-based framework to enforce phishing resistance throughout the user journey, from onboarding to authentication and recovery.

-Account management policies are read-only.
-You can't delete the policy (you have to disable the feature if you want to stop using it).
-And most importantly, you can't assign it to apps.
-This policy applies to account management actions only.
+Okta account management policies appear in GET calls to the `/policies` endpoint.
+However, they are read-only.
+You can't create, update, or delete the policy.
+You have to disable the feature if you want to stop using it.
+Most importantly, you can't assign it to apps.
+This policy applies to Okta account management actions only.

+However, you can use the Policy API to [manage its policy rules](https://developer.okta.com/docs/api/openapi/okta-management/management/tag/Policy/#tag/Policy/operation/createPolicyRule).

 <!-- See [Configure an Okta account management policy](/docs/guides/configure-okta-account-management-policy/main/) for more details. -->

+See [Okta account management policy](https://help.okta.com/okta_help.htm?type=oie&id=ext-account-management-policy) for details about configuring the policy in the Admin Console.

 ### Authentication policy example